John Garrett (ice hockey): Playing career

 Originally selected in the 1971 NHL Entry Draft by the St. Louis Blues, Garrett played one year for the Blues' Central Hockey League affiliate before joining the Portland Buckaroos of the Western Hockey League for half a season and then moving on to the Richmond Robins of the American Hockey League.
 He signed with the Minnesota Fighting Saints of the World Hockey Association in 1973-74.
-He would play with the Fighting Saints until leaving the team Feb.
-25, 1976.
+He would play with the Fighting Saints until the franchise folded on 25 February 1976.
 He then signed with the Toronto Toros, and would follow the Toros franchise when it relocated to Birmingham.
 In the final WHA season, Garrett was traded to the New England Whalers, and would remain with the franchise when it entered the NHL.
 He holds the record for the most losses by any goalie in WHA history.
+While playing for the Whalers, Garrett notably assisted on Gordie Howe's final goal, but went uncredited by the NHL for decades.
+Ron MacLean officially confirmed the NHL's addition of the assist during the 2025 Stanley Cup Final.
 Garrett would also play for the Quebec Nordiques and Vancouver Canucks of the NHL before retiring at the start of the 85-86 season.

 Garrett was involved in one of the oddest scenarios in the history of the NHL All-Star Game.
-Replacing an injured Richard Brodeur, the Vancouver Canucks only representative at the 1983 All-Star game that year, John Garrett was voted the game's MVP before the end of the game.
+Replacing an injured Richard Brodeur, the Vancouver Canucks' only representative at the 1983 All-Star game that year, John Garrett was voted the game's MVP before the end of the game.
 After Wayne Gretzky scored four times in the last ten minutes, a re-vote was held and Gretzky was named the All-Star Game MVP.